Nikhai Hill-Green

-Nikhai Seiyere Hill-Green (born December 30, 2000) is an American college football linebacker for the Alabama Crimson Tide.
-He previously played for the Colorado Buffaloes, Charlotte 49ers and for the Michigan Wolverines.
+Nikhai Seiyere Hill-Green (born December 30, 2000) is an American professional football linebacker.
+He played college football for the University of Alabama, the Colorado Buffaloes, the Charlotte 49ers and the Michigan Wolverines.

 Early life

-Hill-Green attended Saint Francis Academy in Baltimore, Maryland.
+Hill-Green attended Saint Frances Academy in Baltimore, Maryland.
 He was rated as a three-star recruit and committed to play college football for the Michigan Wolverines.

 College career

 Michigan

 In Hill-Green's first two collegiate seasons in 2020 and 2021, he played in 17 games, where he totaled 51 tackles with two being for a loss, and a pass deflection.
 Heading into the 2022 season, he suffered multiple injuries which caused him to miss the entirety of the 2022 season.
 After the season, Hill-Green entered his name into the NCAA transfer portal.

 Charlotte

 Hill-Green transferred to play for the Charlotte 49ers.
 In his only season with the team in 2023, he notched 73 tackles and was named to the third-team all-American Athletic Conference.
 After the season, Hill-Green once again entered his name into the NCAA transfer portal.